openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 ```
 For more information, refer to the [Converting a TensorFlow Model guide](prepare_model/convert_model/Convert_Model_From_TensorFlow.md).

-2. Launch Model Optimizer for an ONNX OCR model and explicitly specify new output:
+2. Launch Model Optimizer for an ONNX OCR model and specify new output explicitly:
 ```sh
 mo --input_model ocr.onnx --output probabilities
 ```